CTcue/ctAutocompletion/README.md

 ctAutocompletion
 ================

 Find relevant UMLS terms based on user input.
 The autocompletion algorithm prioritizes exact matches, and if non are found it prefers prefix matches.
-You can also send multiple words and for each seperate term it does a prefix lookup, so you can send queries like `anky spondy` or `maj dep dis`.
+You can also send multiple words and for each separate term it does a prefix lookup, so you can send queries like `anky spondy` or `maj dep dis`.

 ## ctAutocompletion locally

 #### Installation